kaidokert/catapult/dashboard/README.md

 -   `static`: Directory containing all the static assets used in the user interface.
 This is deprecated in favor of `spa`.
 -   `templates`: HTML files representing the templates for views served through the App Engine user interface.
-This is deprecated in favor of `spa`.

 ## Ongoing Projects